ThalesGroup/gokube/README.md

 * [kibana](https://github.com/thalesgroup/miniapps/tree/master/charts/kibana)
 * [grafana](https://github.com/thalesgroup/miniapps/tree/master/charts/grafana)

-These charts are optimized in term of memory and cpu for minikube and very useful for developers.
+These charts are optimized in terms of memory and CPU for minikube and are very useful for developers.

 ## How to upgrade gokube?